followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/searchExpr.md

 <!--/shortDescription-->

 <!--fullDescription-->
 In most cases, you should pass the name of a field by whose value data items are searched.
-If you need to search elements by several field values, assign an array of field names to this option.
+Assign an array of field names to this option if you need to search elements by several field values.

     <!--JavaScript-->
     var dataSource = new DevExpress.data.DataSource({